Causal Diamonds, Cluster Polytopes and Scattering Amplitudes: Causal Diamonds, the Wave Equation and Associahedra in Kinematic Space

 The question we ask is the most familiar ``dynamical" one we are used to asking, when given a causal structure in $(1+1)$ dimensions.
 We simply look at solutions of the wave equation, with a source,

 As usual we will find it more natural to work with the lightcone co-ordinates $u =1/2 (t+x), v=1/2 (t-x)$

-We will make extensive use of the Gauss law for the wave equation.
-For any causal diamond with corners at points P(ast),L(eft),F(uture),R(ight), we have that
+We will make extensive use of the Gauss law for the wave equation. { For any causal diamond like the one of Figure \ref{fig:diamondRelations}}, with corners at points P(ast),L(eft),F(uture),R(ight), we have that

 where $C$ is total ``charge" obtained by integrating the source inside the diamond.
 This Gauss law is the ``integral form" of the wave equation; for infinitesimally small diamonds it reduces to the wave equation.